kedro-org/kedro/docs/source/nodes_and_pipelines/modular_pipelines.md

     │   |       ├── __init__.py        <-- So that Python treats this pipeline as a module
     │   |       ├── nodes.py           <-- To declare your nodes
     │   |       └── pipeline.py        <-- To structure the pipeline itself
-    |   └──  pipeline_registry.py      <-- Does NOT automatically update the registry
+    |   └──  pipeline_registry.py      <-- By default, automatically discovers and registers pipelines
     └── tests
         ├── __init__.py
         └── pipelines